Employee Code of Ethics Information

 The Bank shall, with regard to any prohibited act, or conflict of interest investigation report, take prompt action in a manner that will assure integrity of the Bank and the confidence of the public toward the Bank.
 Prompt action will be taken for any violation of the policy by an officer or staff member and could result in corrective action up to and including termination of employment.
 Violation by a director could result in requesting the resignation of the director, termination for cause and/or disqualification from future nomination as a director of the Exchange Bank.

 Exchange Bank will not permit retaliation against any employee for reports of breaches of this Code of Ethics made in good faith.
-An anonymous complaint by an employee is to be made by contacting Bruce DeCrona, Exchange Bank Board member at (707) 620-0167 or any member of the Bank’s Audit Committee.
+An anonymous complaint by an employee may be made by contacting Bruce DeCrona, Exchange Bank Board member at 707-620-0167 or any member of the Bank’s Audit Committee.

-A conflict of interest is defined as an officer’s, directors, or staff member’s involvement in outside interests that might either conflict with the staff member’s duty to Exchange Bank or adversely affect the officer’s, director’s, or staff member’s judgment in the performance of his or her responsibilities.
+A conflict of interest is defined as an officer’s, director’s, or staff member’s involvement in outside interests that might either conflict with the staff member’s duty to Exchange Bank or adversely affect the officer’s, director’s, or staff member’s judgment in the performance of his or her responsibilities.
+Such activities risk compliance with the Federal Bank Bribery Act, 18 USC 215, which prohibits the offer to or receipt of anything of value by a banker for or in connection with any transaction or business of a financial institution.
 Activities that may constitute a conflict of interest, include, but are not limited to:

 - Acceptance of Gifts: Staff members and their immediate families shall not solicit, accept or retain a benefit for themselves from any customer of Exchange Bank, any individual or organization doing or seeking to do business with Exchange Bank, or from any other individual or organization based on a banking relationship other than normal authorized compensation, with the intent to be influenced or rewarded in connection with any business or transaction of Exchange Bank.

-- Solicitation of Contributions: Staff members shall not solicit contributions from other employees except for approved charity drives such as the Human Race or gifts of nominal value traditionally exchanged among business associates as part of acceptable social amenities.
+- Solicitation of Contributions: Staff members shall not solicit contributions from other employees except for approved charity drives such as the Relay for Life or gifts of nominal value traditionally exchanged among business associates as part of acceptable social amenities.
 In this context, a benefit is regarded as any type of gift, gratuity, favor, service, loan, legacy (except from a relative), fee or compensation, or anything of monetary value.

 Specific exceptions to this prohibition are made if there appears to be no reasonable likelihood of improper influence in the staff member’s performance of duties on behalf of Exchange Bank.
 The personal benefit, however, must be one of the following: